 Listen to: A Better Table

 Why We Love it: Who better to examine the many facets of sustainability than the author of Not Wasting Coffee?
 Writer, maker, educator, Q grader, and keen critical thinker Umeko Motoyoshi invites guests to discuss what sustainability looks like through a social, financial, and environmental lens.
-While coffee is a main focus, there are lots of takeaways here for all other areas of this complicated life in modern times.
+While specialty coffee is a main focus, there are lots of takeaways here for all other areas of this complicated life in modern times.

 Listen to: Coffee's Done